Double Configuration Interaction Singles: Scalable and size-intensive approach for orbital relaxation in excited states and bond-dissociation: Theory

 To include this response in a computationally efficient and stable manner, we can treat the perturbative correction $|\bar {\bf c}\rangle$ to the CI coefficients of $|0\rangle$ as follows:\cite{Helgaker2000}

 Here, $|\bar {\bf c}\rangle = \bar c_0 |\Phi_0\rangle + \sum_{ai}\bar c_{ai}|\Phi_i^a\rangle$ represents a generalized CIS ansatz.\cite{Shea2018} We intentionally introduced the HF determinant $|\Phi_0\rangle$, to account for the response in the ground state and its orthogonality.
-Eq.(\ref{eq:DCIS}) encompasses the first order corrections to both orbital rotation and CI coefficients in terms of Eq.(\ref{eq:SS0tilde}).
-Nevertheless, it is more convenient to {\it equivalently} rearrange the variational parameters, without loss of generality, so that the DCIS state is expressed as
+Eq.(\ref{eq:DCIS}) clearly encompasses the first order corrections to both orbital rotation and CI coefficients in terms of Eq.(\ref{eq:SS0tilde}).
+It should be emphasized that our method differs from the OOCIS scheme by having a well-defined wave function (\ref{eq:DCIS}), whose energy is given as the expectation value of the Hamiltonian, whereas there is no associated wave function in OOCIS.